 From the bunk beneath me came a voice.
 “Do you girls want Domino’s instead?”

 “If you would prefer western food, I can order you a pizza,” offered my bunkmate with a head wobble.
 “It will be no problem.
 Someone will deliver it to the train by 8pm.”

 My mouth hung open as I struggled to process his futuristic suggestion.

-I knew it was the bhang talking; there was no way Paige came to India to eat Domino’s – even when it cost the equivalent of $2 and would essentially materialise onto our moving train.
+I knew it was the bhang talking; there was no way Paige came to India to eat Domino’s – even when it would essentially materialise onto our moving train.

-“Nah let’s stick with the veg thali,” I said.
-“Thanks though!
-We actually love Indian food.”
+“Nah, let’s stick with the veg thali,” I said.
+“Thank you, but we actually love Indian food.”

 The rest of the trip to Ajmer passed in a lovely haze of warm dahl, gentle naps and partnered toilet visits, and when the phone alarm I’d set for 10:25pm went off, we rose from our beds and got off at the station we rightly figured to be ours.

-I couldn’t help but giggle a bit as we moved across the platforms and into the throngs of people huddled around the exit.
+I couldn’t help but giggle a bit as we moved across the platforms into the throngs of people huddled around the exit.
 Sure, I was functional, but I felt a lot like a giant slug with a head full of fairy floss wearing a backpack.
-Ajmer was by far the biggest Indian city we’d been in.
+Ajmer was by far the biggest Indian city we’d been in so far.

-A man in his 20s approached us through the chaos.
-He was attractive and mean-looking, surrounded by a clad of other drivers who stared at him agog, almost as though they had a crush on him.
+A young man approached us through the chaos.
+He was attractive and mean-looking, surrounded by a clad of other drivers who stared at him agog.
 It was clear he was the alpha of the crew.
-I briefly wondered whether he was a bully.
+I briefly wondered whether he had been a bully at school.